Kana Kanmani (2016 TV series)

 Kana Kanmani (കാണാ കണ്മണി) is a 2016 Indian television series airing on Asianet from 11 April 2016 to 26 August 2016.
 The series ended following its 99th episode.
 It is the story of Jayanthan Menon and his daughter Manasa.

 Gowri Krishna and Dilsha Prasannan won the Best Debut award at the Asianet Television Awards 2016 marking their debut in Malayalam television along with South Indian television actor Sanjay Asrani.

 Plot

 The family drama starts with Jayanthan Menon's assistant Kaimal meets Chitra (Jayanthan's wife) conveying his wish to meet his daughter Manasa before he dies.
-However Chitra and Manasa convey their hatred towards him.
-She sends her friend Krishnendhu to Jayanthan Menon as Manasa.
-But a turn of events puts all three under the same roof.
+However Manasa and Chitra convey their hatred towards him as they were separated years ago because of misunderstandings and allegations.
+But her best friend Krishnendu appears in front of him as his daughter, Manasa and he recovered from his illness miraculously.
+At last Jayanthan Menon reunited with his wife Chitra and real Manasa after clearing misunderstandings and allegations.